thareja-mugdha/Jenkins-operator-tile/tutorials/jenkins-pipeline.md

     }
 }
 ```
 Finally click on `Apply` and `Save`.
 You have successfully created your first Jenkins pipeline.

 ![](_images/pipeline-save.png)

-**Declarative pipeline(Pipeline Script from SCM) :**
+**Declarative pipeline(Pipeline Script from SCM)**:

-**Step 1**:  If you want a declarative pipeline then select ‘pipeline script from SCM’ and choose your SCM.
-In this demo you will use Git.
-Enter your repository URL where you have kept your Jenkisfile.
+**Step 1**:  If you want a declarative pipeline, then select ‘pipeline script from SCM’ and choose your SCM.
+In this demo, you will use Git.
+Enter your repository URL where you have kept your Jenkins file.

 ![](_images/pipeline.png)

-**Step 2:**Select the Branch.
+**Step 2**: Select the branch.
 Within the script path is the name of the `Jenkinsfile` that is going to be accessed from your SCM to run.

 ![](_images/scm.png)

 Finally click on `Apply` and `Save`.
 You have successfully created your first Jenkins pipeline.

-### Build Pipeline
+### Building Pipeline

 Click on `Build Now`

 ![](_images/build-now.png)

-You will see a stage view:
+You will see a stage view.

 ![](_images/stage-viiew.png)

-Click on particular build like `#1` or `#2` and chose `Console Output` to see the Output.
+Click on particular build like `#1` or `#2` and choose `Console Output` to see the output.

 ![](_images/console-output.png)

-Below is a sample output:
+Below is a sample output.

 ![](_images/output.png)

-Here you go !
+Here you go!
 You've created a pipeline successfully.